 The Company has a two-tier corporate governance structure, consisting of an executive Management Board (the 'Management Board') and a non-executive Supervisory Board (the 'Supervisory Board').
 The day-to-day management and policy-making of the Company is vested in the Management Board, under the supervision of the Supervisory Board.
-There are currently four members of the Management Board whose names are set out below.
+There are currently six members of the Supervisory Board and five members of the Management Board whose names are set out below.
 The Supervisory Board supervises the Management Board and the Company's general course of affairs and the business it conducts.
 It also supports the Management Board with advice.
 In performing their duties the Supervisory Board members must act in accordance with the interests of the Company and the business connected with it.